AC Products section index

 Then, the bone and almond tones compared in a picture taken outdoors in the shade.
 Top row starting on left: M27 matte bone; M81 matte almond; M13 matte almond recessed soap dish.
 Then the bottom row from left: C3 gloss bone; C16 gloss almond; C165 gloss Kohler almond; and C150 gloss French provincial.

 Here's our Grey Group photo.
-Top row are gloss colors, left to right: C12 sterling silver; C143 Kohler ice white; C17 light grey; C118 tender grey; C97 desert grey; C67 smokey grey; C409 architectural grey; and C432 uptown taupe.
+Top row are gloss colors, left to right: C12 sterling silver; C143 Kohler ice grey; C17 light grey; C118 tender grey; C97 desert grey; C67 smokey grey; C409 architectural grey; and C432 uptown taupe.
 Then the bottom row are Matte colors: M57 matte pearl grey; M99 matte sterling silver; M69 matte smokey grey; M53 matte steel grey; M704 matte light smoke; M128 matte dove; M709 matte architectural grey.
 Photo taken outside in the shade.

 Now the brown group photo: The far left by itself is C6 gloss dark taupe.
 Then the full top row starts with Gloss colors C461 urban putty; C256 fawn beige; C21 Mexican sand; C466 elemental tan; C444 artisan brown; C171 city line Kohl.
 The bottom full row are Matte colors starting with M732 matte uptown taupe; M736 matte fawn beige; M79 matte Mexican sand; M766 matte elemental tan; M944 matte artisan brown; M771 matte city line Kohl.